mozilla-releng/pulse-notify/README.md

 Pulse-Notifier can be extended to add new functionality by adding a plugin.
 To create a plugin, create a class named Plugin that extends the BasePlugin class.
 To implement your functionality, create a method with the following signature:

-        async def notify(self, body, envelope, properties, task, taskcluster_exchange)
+        async def notify(self, body, envelope, properties, task, task_id, taskcluster_exchange, exchange_config):

-Where channel, envelope and properties are objects passed by the basic_consume method, body is the json object passed by basic_consume converted to a dict, task is a dict representation of the task, and taskcluster_exchange is the name of the exchange the message passed through.
+Where body, envelope and properties are objects passed from AMQP, task is a dict representation of the task, task_id is the taskcluster task id, taskcluster_exchange is the name of the exchange the message passed through, and exchange_config is the desired notification configuration.

 To add the plugin to the application, put the class in it's own file and add the file to the plugins directory.

 ##### Base Plugins
 - BasePlugin